b-gonzalez/Fluent-VBA/README.md

     Debug.Assert Result.Should.Be.EqualTo(5)

+# Testing notes

+Most of the tests utilize the IFluent interface.
+This is because the tests were written before I introduced the new IFluentOf interface (see notes on this interface below)

 # Meta tests

 The fluent unit testing framework uses itself to test itself.
 These set of tests are contained in the mTests module in the MetaTest sub